LusineHovs/WebPictureDownloader/README.md

 The *WebPictureDownloader* application solves very common problem.

-**What does is solve?**
+#**What does is solve?**
 It downloads all the images of the webpage you want.
-Below I will explain the steps of the hall porcess.
+Below I will explain the steps of the whole porcess.
+ -